mikek64/keras_fit_for_pytorch/README.md

 ### Usage ###

-(x(data), y(labels) can be all numpy arrays or all torch tensors, or, for x, lists thereof for multiple inputs):
+(x(data), y(labels) can be all numpy arrays or all torch tensors, or, for x, lists thereof for multiple inputs.
+The main class is called CompiledModel to align terminology with Keras though with PyTorch models are not compiled.

 	from keraspytorch import CompiledModel
 	compiled_model = CompiledModel(model,      # a PyTorch model
 			optimizer,  # PyTorch optimizer instance
 			lossfn,     # PyTorch loss function
 			metrics,    # list of metrics. ['accuracy'] is the only metric currently coded
 						# but will accept a function metric(x,y) where x is the output of the model.
 			predictfn)  # optional function applied to model output with predict, default None,
 						#E.g. nn.Softmax(dim = 1) to get probabilities if Softmax is not in the model

 	training_history = compiled_model.fit(x_train, y_train, batch_size = 32, epochs = 10, validation_split = 0.2)
 	test_loss, test_accuracy = compiled_model.evaluate(x_test, y_test, batch_size = 32)